Skux4life/Skux4life.github.io/README.md

 # 🌌 Milky-Way

 This is a portfolio template built using CSS, HTML, JavaScript, and Astro.
 It serves as a starting point for creating your personal portfolio website or showcasing your projects online.
 The template is open-source and released under the MIT license, meaning you are free to use, modify, and distribute it for personal or commercial purposes.
+Milky Way brings forth a minimalist design ethos, allowing your work to shine like stars in the night sky.
+With clean lines and intuitive navigation, visitors are guided effortlessly through your portfolio, focusing solely on your creations.

+Embrace the whimsical charm of Milky Way as it showcases your talents in a manner that's both elegant and endearing.
+Whether you're a designer, developer, artist, or creative professional of any kind, Milky Way provides the perfect canvas to showcase your endeavors.

+With its responsive design, Milky Way ensures a seamless experience across devices, from desktops to smartphones, so your portfolio is accessible to all who wish to explore it.
+Let your work take center stage against the backdrop of this celestial template.

 <p align="center">
   <img align="center" alt="Astro" src="https://storage.googleapis.com/dev-portal-bucket/qh7sxskkyty67x3fznww5mwv4pxq59dk2aax51.webp"/>